 For the banks, too, the process is equally critical.
 They have to follow very strict internal and external guidelines and ensure complete and total compliance.
 Any errors can result in substantial reputational, financial, and legal harm.
 Yet, they must also ensure that the process is smooth and effortless for the clients.
 Any delays could result in a loss of revenue, and it is not uncommon for certain banks to get stuck with a reputation for having an inflexible and cumbersome on-boarding process.

 It is in the context of these issues that we explore the fully digitized customer on-boarding process of eIDAS.
 We are guided by some of the findings of a PwC study on this topic, carried out on behalf of the EU Commission.

 The need for eIDAS enabled digital on-boarding

-Let’s start off by examining in brief some of the key objectives behind having an eIDAS enabled customer on-boarding process.
-What advantages does the new eIDAS enabled systems provide?
+Let’s start off by examining, in brief, some of the key objectives behind having an eIDAS-enabled customer on-boarding process.
+What advantages do the new eIDAS-enabled systems provide?

-- Allowing for the purchase of such products remotely, across borders while ensuing complete regulatory compliance.
+- Allowing for the purchase of such products remotely, across borders while ensuring complete regulatory compliance.

 - Enabling the Customer Due Diligence (CDD) process to be fully digital and remote at the time of initial on-boarding as well as during the course of the relationship and periodic CDD renewals.